 The most celebrated non vegetarian cuisine of Himachal Pradesh is the Kullu Trout and Chicken Anaardana.
-Most ubiquitous vegetarian dishes are Maahni (urad dal prepared with dried mangoes) or Madra (lentils made with yoghurt) while Indra is a dish prepared of urad dal.
+Most ubiquitous vegetarian dishes are Maahni (urad dal prepared with dried mangoes) or Madra (lentils made with yoghurt) while Indra is a dish prepared of black lentil (urad dal).
 Every area seems to have evolved its own version of these recipes.
 Dham is a traditional festive meal that is cooked only by botis (a particular stream of chefs who are brahmins).
 It is an elaborate meal and the preparation begins a night before.
-It starts with rice, moong dal and a dish of Rajma cooked in yoghurt.
+It starts with rice, green gram (moong dal) and a dish of kidney beans (rajma) cooked in yoghurt.
 This elaborate cuisine ends with sweet rice.

 Things to do: Himachal Pradesh has a lot of places which are absolute gems.
 They are loved by tourists.
 The very approach to Shimla from Kalka is interesting itself with the UNESCO listed railways passing through a scenic route.
 Once in Shimla people can enjoy colonial buildings in Shimla, the Ridge and the Mall.
 Dharamsala offer entirely different kind – the Tibetan exile government is based in Macleodganj in Dharamsala.
 Dalai Lama Temple complex is something anyone will relish to see.
 Solang Valley in Manali is a must see for tourists, and do is Hidimba Temple and Rohtang Pass.
 Manikaran Gurudwara is also a pious place to visit and enjoy.